J’adore #58 – Book Edition

 Today's focus is books.
 I can never get enough.
 Well, my bookshelves can.
 And I spent part of my Thanksgiving weekend purging my stacks and stacks of books (donated to a local charity for those I no longer want) to make new for new ones.
 Here are the ones on my radar.

 [Please note I am sharing the Amazon links to these books to make it convenient for you.
 The Amazon Affiliate link program does not apply to anyone living in California, which is where I live, so there are NO affiliate links in this post.]

 BREAD by Dean Brettschneider

 The book is packed with many, many tips for baking bread perfectly every time.
-There are more than 60 recipes for rustic, healthy, savory, sweet and festive breads from every corner of the world and Chef Brettschneider guides you through every step of the bread-making process.
-For me, the best part are the gorgeous photos, I can literally smell the bread when I look at the pictures of everything from panettone and focaccia to cider loaf and rye bread!
+There are more than 60 recipes for rustic, healthy, savory, sweet, and festive bread from every corner of the world and Chef Brettschneider guides you through every step of the bread-making process.
+For me, the best part is the gorgeous photos, I can literally smell the bread when I look at the pictures of everything from panettone and focaccia to cider loaf and rye bread!

 Come to mama!

 Mr. Misadventures is obsessed with fries.
 But here's the thing.
 We've never made them at home.
 We've talked about making them all the time.
 What kind, what we'll fry them in, what we will dip them in.
 Seriously, lots of talk.
 But now things have changed.